American Broadcasting Company: Visual identity

 Another revision to the logo was introduced on August 9, 2021, ahead of the 2021–22 season.
 Designed by Trollbäck & Company, it is designed to adhere to flat design trends, and returns to a solid, two-dimensional design with smaller and bolder lettering.
-The main logo is rendered in a dark, blue-gray color, outlined and black-on-red variations are also used, such as for the on-screen bug and promotional usage respectively.
+The main logo is rendered in a dark, blue-gray color, while outlined and black-on-red variations are also used (such as for the on-screen bug and promotional usage respectively).
 The 2021 rebrand also introduced a sonic logo that retains three out of the four notes of ABC's prior audio logo and was composed by YouTooCanWoo.